-10. Related party transactions (continued):
+11. Related party transactions (continued):

-Commencing for the Fiscal Year ended December 31, 2023, the Manager can earn an Incentive Fee equal to 15 percent of the REIT's adjusted funds from operations as defined in the Agreement per unit ("AFFO Per Unit") in excess of the AFFO Per Unit determined as at December 31 of the prior fiscal year, provided that the maximum Incentive Fee that may be paid in any fiscal year is 100 percent of the base asset management described above.
-The Incentive Fee is payable in cash or, at the election of the Manager, up to 50 percent of each payment in Trust Units based upon the 20-day period ending on the trading day prior to the payment date (the "Management Fee Units" [note 13]).
+Commencing for the fiscal year ended December 31, 2023, the Manager can earn an Incentive Fee equal to 15 percent of the REIT's adjusted funds from operations per unit ("AFFO Per Unit"), as defined in the Agreement, in excess of the AFFO Per Unit determined as at December 31 of the prior fiscal year, provided that the maximum Incentive Fee that may be paid in any fiscal year is 100 percent of the base asset management described above.
+The Incentive Fee is payable in cash or, at the election of the Manager, up to 50 percent of each payment in Trust Units based upon the 20-day period ending on the trading day prior to the payment date (the "Management Fee Units" [note 14]).
+The Incentive Fee is included in general and administrative expenses in the consolidated statements of net income and comprehensive income.